Client Skills Board

 General Board Members are eligible to participate in intramural competitions in client counseling, negotiation, representation in mediation, transactional lawyering, and other competitions identified by the Faculty Advisor(s).
 First year students are eligible to compete in the Intramural Representation in Mediation Competition held each fall and the Intramural Negotiation Competition held each spring.

 The teams representing Marquette University Law School are selected through intramural competitions, applications, and try-outs.
-Finalists move on to Regional Competitions such as the ABA Law Student Division's Negotiation Competition, the ABA Law Student Division's Client Counseling Competition, the ABA Section of Dispute Resolution Representation in Mediation Competition, the Great Lakes Regional Mediation Tournament and the Transactional LawMeet.
+Finalists move on to Regional Competitions such as the IBA-VIAC CDRC Mediation and Negotiation Competition in Vienna, the ABA Law Student Division's Negotiation Competition, the ABA Law Student Division's Client Counseling Competition, the ABA Section of Dispute Resolution Representation in Mediation Competition, the INADR Mediation Tournament and the Transactional LawMeet.